tgood13/test/README.md

 * Unity Hub
   * Download Unity Hub
   * Run UnityHubSetup.exe
-* After setup is complete, you should see this at the bottom of the window:
+* After setup is complete and Unity Hub is open, you should see this at the bottom of the window:
  * ![Unity Hub Menu](https://i.paste.pics/fcbee8923b6678a27448515de12622be.png)
 * License
   * Click “Manage License”